msft-azure/github-copilot-codeathon/challenges/CHALLENGES.md

 # GitHub Copilot Codeathon Challenges

 ## Please attempt all challenges with the help of GitHub Copilot
+- Please take atleast 2 screenshots on usage of GitHub Copilot for each challenge

 ## Challenge 1- Create a new webapp and run it in the programming language of your choice
 - Task 1 : Create a user class id, name, username, email, phone and website properties.